ere-health/ere-ps-app/README.md

 * **ERE_VALIDATOR_VALIDATE_SIGN_REQUEST_BUNDLES_ENABLED**

-    To enable (config value: yes)  or disable (config value: no) the validation of incoming sign request bundles.
+    To enable (config value: true)  or disable (config value: false) the validation of incoming sign request bundles.
 Sign request bundles that fail validation checks will be prevented from propagating to the BE prescription processing workflow.
 Do not add double quotation marks around the configuration values.